 VOMITING - Nausea can be a result of surgery, pain medications or both.
 Let your nurse know when you feel nauseated so that he/she can administer medication to help, if needed.
 Tell your nurse if there are other methods that you have used in the past to relieve nausea.
 Often taking pain medication with a meal or snack may help to decrease nausea.
 Also, be aware of possible constipation issues.
 This is a common side effect of pain medications and can contribute to nausea.
-Have an over-the-counter laxative and/or stool softener available at home if needed.
+Have an over the counter laxative available at home if needed.